MAOMSOLUTIONS/python-league/README.md

 # User Documentation

 This is a command-line application developed in Python that covers the requirements described in the appendix.
-The compressed test.zip file is delivered.
-You must unzip the file; from there it will display the test folder with the following files:

 ![image](https://user-images.githubusercontent.com/2306656/186985312-8d035d15-892b-4e64-92d5-6b6ca240a286.png)